surajkumar214/DAS2021-Group-4/group_04.md

 However, before proceeding to the wald test to check the significance of each variable, we, firstly, looked for any potential outliers and checked whether assumptions are holding.
 We can notice that the deviance of the model(1280.03) is much less than chi-square(2209.77).
-There could be a case of underdispersion wherein the estimated variance is less than the expected mean.
+So, there could be a case of underdispersion, wherein the estimated variance is less than the expected mean.
 We can interpret the coefficients in such a situation but can’t rely on standard error as they are deflated.

 <div class="figure" style="text-align: center">